liquidprompt/liquidprompt/CONTRIBUTING.md

      - second line must be empty
      - following lines (72 chars max) are optional and take this space freely to express what that changes does.
-       Use references to Github issues number (ex: `#432`) if applicable
+       Use references to GitHub issues number (ex: `#432`) if applicable
-4. Use a good title for your pull request
+4. Use a good title for your pull request.
 5. Put details, web links, in the pull request body.
 Use Markdown fully to format the content (see
    [Markdown syntax](http://daringfireball.net/projects/markdown/syntax)).